-Essentials of EMCrit will bring together several of the world’s experts in the field of resuscitation, including top clinicians at the cutting edge of translating research into clinical practice.
-The best of the best, together for one day that will teach, inspire, and change the way you think about resuscitation and critical care.
+Essentials of EMCrit brings together several of the world’s experts in the field of resuscitation, including top clinicians at the cutting edge of translating research into clinical practice.
+The best of the best, collaborating to teach, inspire, and change the way you think about resuscitation and critical care.

 Like Lennon and McCartney, Bonnie and Clyde, or Bert and Ernie, sometimes a partner makes all the difference.
-Essentials of Emergency Medicine and Scott Weingart’s EMCrit are partnering to re-launch the ResuscitateNYC conference as Essentials of EMCrit.
-Join us for dynamic faculty presenting topics in our signature engaging and focused format, a day of jampacked crashing goodness.
+Essentials of Emergency Medicine and Scott Weingart partnered to relaunch the EMCrit conference as Essentials of EMCrit.
+Experience for dynamic faculty presenting topics in our signature engaging and focused format, all in an on-demand lecture package full of jam-packed crashing goodness.

 Dr. Weingart received his medical degree and completed a residency in Emergency Medicine at the Mount Sinai School of Medicine.
 He then went on to a fellowship in Trauma and Surgical Critical Care at the Shock Trauma Center in Baltimore.
 He is best known for his podcast on Resuscitation and ED Critical Care called the EMCrit Podcast; it currently is downloaded more than 250,000 times per month.